 Landowners

-Example 1.
-A landowner is unsatisfied with the appearance of roadside plants and brush.
-Some potential clarifying questions are below:
+A landowner who moved from a city setting to a rural setting is unsatisfied with the unclean appearance of roadside plants and brush.

 • What brought you to the country from the city?

-• Define unclean look?
+• Would you define “unclean look?”
 What specifically is unappealing to you about the roadside?

 • What would you like to know about how the roadsides are managed?

-• Talk about the vegetation, introduce species and help aid a connection for them with specific plants, which may change the person’s mind about the whole look.
+• Talk about the vegetation, explain what species are there, and help them make a connection between specific plants and the need for them to grow in a more natural manner, which may change the person’s mind about how the roadsides look.

-• Enhancing roadsides is an investment for Iowa’s native habitat and wildlife that also keeps our roadsides safe.
+• Enhancing roadsides is an investment in Iowa’s native habitat and wildlife that also keeps our roadsides safe.

-Example 2.
-A landowner is concerned about roadside weeds encroaching onto their property.
-Some potential clarifying questions are below:
+A landowner is concerned about roadside weeds encroaching on their property.

 • Which weeds are causing you problems?